iamr8/R8.RedisMapper/README.md

 ```

 #### Step 3
-Inject `ICacheProvider` to your class and use it.
+Inject `ICacheProvider` to your class constructor and use it.

 ---
 ### Supported Commands